kinectron/kinectron/CONTRIBUTE.md

 - vcomp140.dll
 - cudnn64_7.dll

-If you can't find these files, copy them from inside node_modules/kinect-azure to your kinectron/app.
+If you can't find these files, copy them from inside node_modules/kinect-azure to the kinectron/app folder.

 4. Run the electron application with npm start.